 Campers participate in elective-based activities in athletics and in the arts with other campers in their unit (age group).
-Campers will have a chance to choose two arts electives and two athletics electives each session.
+Campers will have a chance to choose two arts electives each session and our younger campers will also choose two athletics electives each session.
+Older campers can choose a sport "on their feet" each time they attend athletics.
 Throughout each rotation, campers will have a chance to learn and develop skills in that art/sport whether they are beginners or more experienced in that activity.
 Because these activities are elective based, all campers are expected to participate in all activities.